inside top of book cover

 D. ciliaris habit

 Grasses of the genus Digitaria are commonly called "crabgrasses" and may be tufted (bunching) or spreading by stolons or rhizomes.
 Culms can be erect or decumbant (declining but with terminal part bending upwards).
-The inflorescence comprises many thin racemes usually angled upwards off the axis, arranged digitately (arising close together) in some species.
+The inflorescence comprises several thin racemes usually angled upwards off the axis, arranged digitately (arising close together) in some species.
 The racemes have 2-flowered spikelets (first floret reduced to a sterile lemma) on pedicels.
 Spikelets are elliptic to elongate in shape, compressed, and pressed against the rachis; the upper surface is flattened, the lower more rounded.
 First glume either much reduced or absent in most species.
 Ligule typically short, scarious or membranous.
-Sourgrass (D. insularis), being plumose (paniculate with numerous branches), is distinctive but has a gestalt not readily associated with other Digitaria in Hawai‘i.
+Sourgrass (D. insularis), being plumose (paniculate with numerous branches), is distinctive and has a gestalt not readily associated with other Digitaria in Hawai‘i.

 Fig. 7B.
 Spikelet magnified